 Some Quotes About Abstract Art

-Here are a few quotes about abstract art.
+Following are a few quotes about abstract art with an occasional added commentary.
 If you are an abstract artist or a collector of abstract art and are sensitive about such things, I recommend that you avoid reading Al Capp's comment on abstract art.

 - Joseph Albers

 - Abstraction is real, probably more real than nature.

 - [Abstract art is] a product of the untalented, sold by the unprincipled to the utterly bewildered.
 (Probably the most famous quote about abstract art)